hosszubalazs/gocd-cypress/README.md

 ## CI/CD integration

-gocd-cyress recognizes `CI` environmnet variable.
+gocd-cyress recognizes `CI` environment variable.
 If its value is `1` or `true` then the tool will use docker mode automatically.

 # Contribution